Terms and Conditions

 The Owner is entitled at his/her sole and absolute discretion to refuse to hand over to you, or to repossess, the property (which includes the fixtures, fittings, furnishings and decorations) if the Owner reasonably believes that any damage is likely to be caused, has been caused or is being caused by you or any members or your party.
 These circumstances will be treated as a cancellation by you.
 You also must not allow more people than the brochure states to occupy the property, neither can you significantly change the composition of your party during your occupation of the property, nor can you take your pet into the property unless this has been arranged in advance and is shown on your confirmation.
 If you do any of these things, the Owner can refuse to hand over the property to you, or can repossess it.
 If the Owner does so, this will be treated as a cancellation by you.
 In these situations no refund of any monies you have paid in respect of your booking will be made and neither the Owner nor the Company will have any liability to you as a result of this situation arising (including for example any costs or expenses you incur due to not being able to occupy the property, such as your incurring the cost of securing an alternative property/ accommodation or the payment of any compensation to you).
 The Owner or the Company will also not be obliged to find any alternative accommodation for you.

-If you take a pet with you, it is not allowed on beds or furniture, or in any communal facilities, such as swimming pools or shops.
+If you take a pet with you, it is not allowed on beds or furniture.
 Pets should not be left unattended in the property, and dogs should be kept on a lead within the boundaries of a property including the garden.
 Registered guide and support dogs belonging to those with visual and hearing impairments are allowed in all properties featured in this brochure even where the property description states that pets are not allowed.
 Customers with allergies should be aware that we cannot guarantee that a registered guide and/or support dog has not stayed in their chosen property nor can we accept any liability for any suffering which may occur as a result of such animals having been present.

 You must allow the Owner and any representative of the Owner (including workmen) access to the property at any reasonable time during your occupation of the property (except in cases of emergency or where a problem needs remedying quickly and you cannot be contacted in time - in these situations the Owner is entitled to enter the property at any time without giving you prior notice).